 - Primary Investigators: Perri Morgan, PhD, PA-C and Christine Everett, PhD, MPH, PA-C

-- Funded by: Physician Assistant Education Association Faculty Research Fund
+- Physician Assistant Education Association Faculty Research Fund

 Labor analysts predict a growing market for physician assistants (PAs), due in part to an expected shortage of primary care physicians.
 For PAs to address this shortage there must be both sufficient numbers of PAs prepared and willing to work in primary care and, equally important, there must be employers ready to hire them.

 This page provides information on the PA job market in 2014.
 The data come from over 34,000 internet PA job postings analyzed by the research team.
 The postings were coded for specific specialty of practice.
 For those products comparing specialty to primary care postings, we defined primary care as family medicine, general practice, general internal medicine, and general pediatrics.
 All other areas were coded as specialty practice.

 The maps below show the distribution of PA jobs across the United States by whether they are for primary care or specialty positions.

 Kristine Himmerick, PhD, MPAS, PA-C created the GIS maps of job postings by specialty and state.